 With Zoho, track and analyze your product’s success through the entire product life cycle.
 Zoho Analytics helps you plan and target marketing efforts.
 Keep track of consumer comments to discover what they think of your product and what features they want in future versions.

 Hotjar is a web analytics platform that helps you understand your website visitors’ behavior.
 This is a great tool for those who want real-time feedback on their products or services.

 Track customer engagement, including the conversion rate, retention rate, and more.
 You can also define custom metrics to track specific goals for your business.

 Feedback Collection and Management

 Use the lightweight product management tool StoriesOnBoard’s feedback management feature to collect and manage customer feedback with ease.
-It’s a powerful way to reach out and check customer satisfaction and get new feature ideas.
+It’s a powerful way to reach out check customer satisfaction and get new feature ideas.
 You can also use this management tool for sorting new ideas and linking them to your story map or idea board.

 Intercom is an all-in-one consumer communication platform.
 It lets you send customized messages and trace who sent them so your team can focus on crucial conversations.
 Intercom offers a range of tools to maximize your product’s use.

 Typeform lets you build online surveys, quizzes, and other interactive forms online.
-You can easily create a form or templates on your phone or computer.
+You can easily create a form or template on your phone or computer.
 With a few clicks, you may reuse that template.
 Just add questions or instructions to the template as required.

 UserVoice is a customer service and feedback tool that can be integrated with your product, website, or even just your email.